SandyRodger/capstone/AI/D1_prep.md

 - a context window is the maximum span of text (measured in tokens) that a large language model can process at once when generating outputs.
 It includes the user's prompt, system instructions and prior conversation history.
 - It exists because transformer models compute attention over all tokens in the input, and this has high computational and memory cost.
 Limiting the context window keeps training and inference feasible.
 - Example: GPT-4 may have an 8K, 32k, or even 128K token context window, meaning it can "remember" and reason over that many tokens at once.
-- Anything beyond the window is forgotten unless explicitly re-provided
+- Anything beyond the window is forgotten unless explicitly re-provided.

 7. Beyond your prompt instructions, what might go into context?